 Providing hope, healing and justice for abused children, since 1995.

-In 1995, Will County State’s Attorney James W. Glasgow, established the Will County Children’s Advocacy Center offering services and advocacy to children who were victims of sexual abuse and severe physical abuse.
-These services included child-sensitive interviews for law enforcement purposes, counseling, medical exams, and community resource referrals.
+Will County State’s Attorney James W. Glasgow, established the Will County Children’s Advocacy Center offering child-sensitive interviews for law enforcement purposes, professional referrals to specialized pediatric medical exams, and referrals to local counseling services and community resources for child victims of sexual abuse and severe physical abuse.

 Edward Hospital began providing medical exams at their specialized Care Center in 2002 and continues to provide those services today.

-Within a year of opening, the center was granted full membership status in the National Network of Children’s Advocacy Centers, now known as the National Children’s Alliance, and earned full accreditation by 2004.
+Within a year of opening, the Will County CAC was granted full membership status in the National Network of Children’s Advocacy Centers, now known as the National Children’s Alliance, and earned full accreditation by 2004.

 In 2015, Will County State’s Attorney James Glasgow honored those who were instrumental in establishing the Will County Children’s Advocacy Center and/or enabling it to continue its important work: